Book Hotel Online for Royal Welsh ShowBook Now

 A Brief Overview of Royal Welsh Show

-The Royal Welsh Show is one of the biggest agricultural events to take place in Wales and it’s a platform for generating business as well as celebrating the countryside lifestyle.
+The Royal Welsh Show is one of the biggest agricultural events to take place in Wales, and it’s a platform for generating business as well as celebrating the countryside lifestyle.
 Here you will find everything from livestock judging to artisanal products to excellent foods.
 If you want to connect to local communities and meet with end consumers, this is where you get the perfect opportunity to do so in a fun and exciting way.

 Why Your Visit Is Worth It

 As a business opportunity, the Royal Welsh Show is the right kind of platform to establish your brand on the market and meet your target audience directly:

 - 200,000 visitors pass through the show grounds;

 - More than 1000 trade stands at last edition;

 - 9 out of 10 traders express concrete intentions to return to the show;